schitresh/computer_science/operating_system/12_virtual_memory.md

 ## Frame Allocation
 - Static Allocation: The number of frame allocations to a process is fixed
-- Dyamic Allocation: The number of frame allocations to a process changes
+- Dynamic Allocation: The number of frame allocations to a process changes

 ## Paging Policies
 - Fetch Policy: Decides when a page should be loaded into the memory